dnzengou/tokenlab/African-Token-Lab_whitepaper.md

 # A bit of history

-# Chapter I – Blockchain: A Social Experiment and Financial Revolution
+# Blockchain: A Social Experiment and a Societal Transformation

 ## The History of Blockchain Technology
 ### also know as (a.k.a) Distributed Ledger of Technology